-Service subscription is ideal for scenarios in which device data is received from a large number of concurrent subscription tasks.
+Server-side subscription is ideal for scenarios in which device data is received from a large number of concurrent subscription tasks.

-The server receives subscribed data from all devices under the product.
+The server receives subscribed data from all devices of a product.

 If you have multiple servers that consume messages from the same product, the messages are randomly forwarded to one of the servers.

-For information about and a comparison between scenarios of service subscription-based and rules engine-based data forwarding, see Compare data forwarding solutions.
+For information about the difference between server-side subscription and rules engine data forwarding, see Compare data forwarding solutions.

-Use the AMQP server to subscribe to device messages
+Use an AMQP server to subscribe to device messages

 AMQP refers to Advanced Message Queuing Protocol.
-After you configure AMQP service subscription, IoT Platform pushes all subscribed messages to your server through AMQP channels.
+After you configure AMQP server-side subscription, IoT Platform forwards all subscribed device messages of a product to your server over AMQP.

-The following figure shows message forwarding for AMQP service subscription.
+The following figure shows how messages are forwarded in AMQP server-side subscription.

 - Facilitates troubleshooting.
-Service subscription allows you to view the client status, message accumulation, and message consumption rate.
+Server-side subscription allows you to view the client status, accumulated messages, and message consumption rate.

-Real-time messages take precedence over accumulated messages due to push rate limits and push failures.
+Real-time messages take precedence over accumulated messages if the push rate limit is reached or push failure occurs.

-Even if messages are accumulated due to failures or low consumption by the consumer client, messages generated by devices in real time are sent with accumulated messages after the client recovers.
-This ensures that the device preferentially returns to the available state.
+Even if messages are accumulated due to client failures, real-time messages are sent together with accumulated messages after the client recovers.
+This ensures that the device becomes available again in the shortest possible time.

-Before using AMQP service subscription, you must configure it in the console.
-For more information, see Configure AMQP service subscription in the console.
-Then, develop an AMQP client to connect to IoT Platform.
+Before you use AMQP server-side subscription, you must configure it in the console.
+For more information, see Configure AMQP server-side subscription in the console.
+You must develop an AMQP client and connect it to IoT Platform.
 Then, you can use the client to receive messages.
-For more information, see the following topics:
+For more information, see Connect an AMQP client to IoT Platform.

 Use the MNS server to subscribe to device messages

-The following figure shows message forwarding for MNS service subscription.
+The following figure shows how messages are forwarded in MNS server-side subscription.

-For information about how to use MNS to subscribe to device messages, see Use Message Service to subscribe to device messages.
+For information about how to configure MNS server-side subscription, see Use Message Service (MNS) to subscribe to device messages.